uib/w3.uib.no/doc/elastic.md

 ### Functions for any setup:

-bin/site-drush uib-search            # Do a search in the elasticsearch database and prettyprint the results.bin/site-drush uib-search bin/site-drush uib-search-drop-inde  # Drop the current elastic index.
+* `bin/site-drush uib-search` - Do a search in the elasticsearch database and prettyprint the results.bin/site-drush uib-search
+* `bin/site-drush uib-search-drop-index` - Drop the current elastic index.
 The index will be recreated when new content is added.
-If thebin/site-drush uib-search bin/site-drush uib-search-index      # Index entities in the database to the elastic search database.
-Currently supports users and nodes.bin/site-drush uib-search bin/site-drush uib-search-node       # Retrieve a node as it will be inserted into the elastic search index.
-Options --index and --drop are bin/site-drush uib-search-setup      # Setup elastic search.
-By default setup mapping found in the file uib_search/elastic/mapping.json.bin/site-drush uib-search bin/site-drush uib-search-study      # Retrieve a study object as it will be inserted into the elastic search index.
-Options --index andbin/site-drush uib-search bin/site-drush uib-search-user       # Retrieve a user object as it will be inserted into the elastic search index.
+If thebin/site-drush uib-search
+* `bin/site-drush uib-search-index` - Index entities in the database to the elastic search database.
+Currently supports users and nodes.bin/site-drush uib-search
+* `bin/site-drush uib-search-node` - Retrieve a node as it will be inserted into the elastic search index.
+Options --index and --drop are
+* `bin/site-drush uib-search-setup` - Setup elastic search.
+By default setup mapping found in the file uib_search/elastic/mapping.json.bin/site-drush uib-search
+* `bin/site-drush uib-search-study` - Retrieve a study object as it will be inserted into the elastic search index.
 Options --index andbin/site-drush uib-search
+* `bin/site-drush uib-search-user` - Retrieve a user object as it will be inserted into the elastic search index.
+Options --index andbin/site-drush uib-search

 ### Functions only for the old setup:

-bin/site-drush uib-search-url        # Print URL that can be used to access the elastic server.bin/site-drush uib-search
+* `bin/site-drush uib-search-url` - Print URL that can be used to access the elastic server.bin/site-drush uib-search

 ### Functions only for the new setup:

-bin/site-drush uib-search-curl       # Print curl-string for easy access to the elastic server.bin/site-drush uib-search bin/site-drush uib-search-createix   # Create a new elasticsearch index and print the index name.
+* `bin/site-drush uib-search-curl` - Print curl-string for easy access to the elastic server.bin/site-drush uib-search
+* `bin/site-drush uib-search-createix` - Create a new elasticsearch index and print the index name.
 Return an empty string on failure.bin/site-drush uib-search

 ## User document structure in Elastic